nbostech/wavelabs-client-api/README.md

 ## Usage

  After installing the gem you can create your own controllers & use the Core module class methods to comminicate Wavelabs Server API.
 To use this wrapper first you need to add following environment(ENV) variables in your rails aplication:

-    ```ruby
     ### WaveLabs Server Details
     ENV['API_HOST_URL']  = 'http://111.93.2.105:8080/starter-app-rest-grails'
     ENV['API_CLIENT_ID'] = 'my-client'